GronlunE/IDS-Synthesis-with-XTTS/README.md

 ### ONLY EXTRACT DATA ->

-2. From .zip file (provided externally) extract the content of references into "references", synthesised into "synthesised" and texts into "texts" folders under "synthesis_stage".
+2. From the .zip file (provided externally) extract the content of references into "references", synthesised into "synthesised" and texts into "texts" folders under "synthesis_stage".
 3. Run statistics.py
 4. Run display.py